ftyers/morf-gen-nn/README.md

 41	Animacy=Inan
 ```

+__Note:__ It seems like you need the vocabulary to be divisible by 10, so if you have some
+vocabulary size that is not, then you probably need to pad it with unique symbols.
+If you
+don't, you'll get some weird errors from Theano.

 #### Training data

 The input format for forms and analyses is a three column table with either tab as a separator